Seud/luck-tokens/README.md

 * Items with Normal recipes are crafted using Tier tokens and up to two special or Location tokens.
 Most recipes follow this schema.
 Costs rise with item rarity and tier.
 Some items require additional components outlining special acquisition rules (For example, creating Dungeon items require a Golden Key)
 * Items with Swap recipes can additionally be crafted using another item of the same pool and a discounted price in Tokens and Location.
 This is mostly relevant for boss and chest/mimic items.
 * Items with Traveling Merchant recipes can be duplicated.
-Duplicating cheap objects (e.g. Dynasty Wood) requires a stack of the original size but only requires Traveling Merchant tokens.
+Duplicating cheap objects (e.g. Dynasty Wood) requires a stack of the original size.
+Duplicating simulates buying more of an item and therefore only costs Traveling Merchant Tokens.

 Currently, recipes include the following (As a general rule, craftable or purchasable items as well as consumables are excluded) :